CliMA/Oceananigans.jl/docs/src/model_setup/buoyancy_and_equation_of_state.md

 ```

 The `buoyancy = nothing` is the default for [`NonhydrostaticModel`](@ref), so omitting the
-`buoyancy` keyword argument from the `NonhydrostaticModel` constructor yields an identical result:
+`buoyancy` keyword argument from the `NonhydrostaticModel` constructor yields the same:

 ```jldoctest buoyancy
 julia> model = NonhydrostaticModel(; grid)